PA Chapter, American Academy of Pediatrics

 Updates from First Food, Keystone 10 and EPIC BEST

-Our Pilot Project for Libraries, How Mammals Feed Their Babies
+Our Library Story Kit Project for Libraries: How Mammals Feed Their Babies

 Learning and Engagement Opportunities:

-Online Breastfeeding Education including BEST, BEST PLUS, Keystone 10 and other PA AAP Breastfeeding courses
+Online Breastfeeding Education and other PA AAP Breastfeeding courses

 Breastfeeding Resources for Providers